If you have been running for some time you might be getting to the point where your sights are set on training for a marathon.

 Can I Run a Marathon?

-Can I run a marathon is akin to Can anyone run a marathon?
+“Can I run a marathon?” is akin to “Can anyone run a marathon?“

-Answering this question involves assessing whether you physically and logistically will be able to run a marathon at some point.
+Answering this question involves assessing whether you will be physically and logistically able to run a marathon at some point.

 Let’s start with “Can anyone run a marathon?”

-Note that some marathons do have cut-off times, so you may not be considered an official marathon finisher if you are slower than the cut-off finish time.
+Note that some marathons do have cut-off times, so you may not be considered an official marathon finisher if you are slower than the established cut-off finish time.

 Now, on to: “Can I run a marathon?”

-The majority of runners can run a marathon at some point in their running journey with proper training and the motivation and desire to do so.
+Most runners can run a marathon at some point in their running journey with proper training and the motivation and desire to do so.

 Am I Ready to Run a Marathon?